Elements of a Luau – Taro in Hawaiian Culture

 Squid luau gets its name from luau (taro) leaves

-Because taro was essential for their survival—and also considered an ancestor—the Hawaiians incorporated taro into their celebrations and art.
-Taro is revered in chants and dances to this day, and is included on the table at every luau.
-In fact, the luau gets its very name from the taro leaf—luau—that is the basis of a common luau dish, squid luau.
+As taro was essential for their survival and also considered an ancestor, Hawaiians also incorporated taro into their celebrations and art.
+Taro is revered in chants and dances to this day and is included on the table at every luau.

-Attend a Hawaiian luau, and you’ll find taro in a few different recipes, the best known of which is poi.
-Having poi at a luau is a cultural nod to taro’s position as part of the ohana and as sustenance for the Hawaiian people.
+Although many visitors don’t appreciate the flavor, having poi at a luau is a cultural nod to taro’s position as part of the ohana and as sustenance for the Hawaiian people.
+Most luaus serve poi in tiny cups, so guests can at least try it.

-Poi was the primary way ancient Hawaiians consumed taro.
+Poi was the primary way in which ancient Hawaiians consumed taro.
 The cooked, mashed, and fermented root of taro, poi looks like a light purple pudding or paste.
 At first glance, it may not be the most beautiful dish on the buffet table.

 Taro in Hawaiian culture - Hawaiian men pounding poi, c.
 1890